-New York’s Salvatore Mundi makes his presence—and incredible talents—known on his dynamic and genre-defying debut single “No More.”
+New Jersey’s Salvatore Mundi makes his presence—and incredible talents—known on his dynamic and genre-defying debut single “No More.”

 The Jamaican-born 23 year old grew up listening to Soul, Hip-Hop, Rap, R&B, Reggae, and Electro-Pop music.
 He has been highly influenced by Hip-Hop and R&B acts such as Tupac, Eminem, Kanye West, Alicia Keys, and Lauryn Hill.
 Mundi developed ambitions to be a professional singer-songwriter and record producer in the sixth grade.
 "Back when I was in middle school, my friends and I would meet up after class to record music; my job was to write the hooks."
 He was able to capture the attention of Grammy awarded engineer and board member, David Ivory, at the age of 17– who continues to shape the creative and recording ability of the up and coming multi-talented artist.